data-engineering-helpers/ks-cheat-sheets/programming/jupyter/jupyter-pyspark-duckdb/README.md

 # Overview
 [This cheat sheet](https://github.com/data-engineering-helpers/ks-cheat-sheets/blob/main/programming/jupyter/jupyter-pyspark-duckdb/README.md)
-explains how to install and to use JupyterLab with a PySpark kernel and a DuckDB database.
+explains how to install and to use Jupyter Lab so that other tools, like for instance PySpark and DuckDB, may be used.
 Together, these open source tools offer kind of a so-called Modern Data Stack (MDS) in a box, _i.e._, one can analyze and process data all in local from Jupyter notebooks.